Emergency Management in the City of Ontario is coordinated through the City Manager's office.

 These organizations will carry local emergency situational and informational broadcasts.
 For information on a more regional basis, listen to KFI, AM 640.
 To receive direct information from the National Weather Service you will need a weather radio.
 Weather frequencies for this area are 162.550 Mhz (primary) and 162.475 Mhz (high desert).

-For additional emergency planning guidance and information about emergency preparedness, contact the Ontario Office of Emergency Management at (909) 395-2545.
+For additional emergency planning guidance and information about emergency preparedness, contact Ontario's Emergency Manager at (909) 395-2545.